WP Simple Pay Blog

 2: Connect WordPress to Stripe

-To connect your WordPress site to Stripe, click Connect with Stripe.
+To connect your WordPress site to Stripe, click on Connect with Stripe.

 WP Simple Pay connect with Stripe

-Next up, enter the email address you use for your Stripe account and connect it with your site.
-If you don’t have a Stripe account, you can easily create one by entering your email address and completing registration.
+Next up, enter the email address you use for your Stripe account and connect it to your site.
+If you don’t have a Stripe account, you can easily create one by entering your email address and completing the registration.

-Upon completing this process, you’ll be shown a success page that says Setup Complete.
-Next, to create a payment form, click on the Create a Payment Form button.
+Upon completing this process, you’ll be shown a success page that says, “Setup Complete.”
+Next, click on Create a Payment Form.

 setup complete